A Smooth Transition

 Whether you’re coming from a four-year institution or a community college, or have military schooling and experience, Alvernia is committed to providing you with personal attention and flexible class schedules that make it easy for you to join Alvernia's main campus community.
 We consider each student's academic record individually, so most students' previous coursework counts toward an Alvernia University Bachelor's degree, which typically means you continue on your educational journey without repeating a step.

-To assist transfer students with their unique concerns and questions, AU's Senior Associate Director of Undergraduate Admissions for Transfer Services and Veterans Affairs Bret Krotee is dedicated to guiding you through the process.
-Based in the Office of Undergraduate Admissions, he is ready to help you get where you want to go, so please feel free to contact his email, call him at 610-796-5510 or email our Admissions Office.
+To assist transfer students with their unique concerns and questions, AU's Assistant Director for Transfer Students Arielle Phillips is dedicated to guiding you through the process.
+Based in the Office of Undergraduate Admissions, she is ready to help you get where you want to go, so please feel free to email her at Arielle.Phillips@alvernia.edu, call her at 610-796-8207 or email our Admissions Office.

 The AU transfer admissions process is simple: